How to Manage a Lean Supply Chain

 Logistics automation is playing an increasingly large role in day-to-day operations for ecommerce businesses, with increasingly positive results.
 With automation handling lower value, repetitive, or tedious tasks, employees can be allocated to areas where they are truly needed — that is, complex tasks and functions that require finesse or human strategy.

-This simultaneously increases speed of fulfilment and order accuracy while decreasing costs.
+This simultaneously increases speed of fulfilment and order accuracy while decreasing costs and warehouse congestion.
 Together, different types of automations across the supply chain collectively make that supply chain’s operations leaner.

 Data-driven decision-making